-Copies of the committee charters of trivago are available on trivago's website at http://ir.trivago.com/phoenix.zhtml?c=254450&p=irol-govHighlights or in print to shareholders upon request, addressed to trivago N.V.'s Corporate Secretary at Kesselstraße 5 - 7, 40221 Düsseldorf, Germany.
+Copies of the committee charters of trivago are available on trivago's website at http://ir.trivago.com/ phoenix.zhtml?c=254450&p=irol-govHighlights or in print to shareholders upon request, addressed to trivago N.V.'s Corporate Secretary at Kesselstraße 5 - 7, 40221 Düsseldorf, Germany.

-5.8.2.
+5.9.2.
 Audit Committee and Audit Committee Financial Expert

 The audit committee currently consists of Messrs.
-Mankodi, Östberg and Mazzella and assists the supervisory board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+Mankodi, Östberg and Ms. Mieke De Schepper, who was appointed on March 1, 2022, to replace Mr. Mazzella.
+The audit committee assists the supervisory board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 Mr. Mankodi serves as chairman of the committee.
 The audit committee consists exclusively of members of our supervisory board who are financially literate, and Mr. Mankodi is considered an "audit committee financial expert" as defined by the SEC.
 Our supervisory board has made an affirmative determination that each of our audit committee members is independent under Nasdaq rules and Rule 10A-3 of the Exchange Act.
 The audit committee is governed by a charter that complies with Nasdaq rules.